Circle B Kitchen Potato Salad

 If your potatoes are larger than 2 inches in diameter, cut them in half.
 Place the potatoes and 2 tablespoons salt in a large enough pan of water that the potatoes are completely submerged.
 Bring the water to a boil, then lower the heat and simmer for 10 to 15 minutes, until the potatoes are barely tender when pierced with a knife (they should still be fairly firm).

 While the potatoes are cooking, mix together the marinade ingredients.

 Drain the potatoes in a colander, then place the colander with the potatoes over the pot they were cooked in (off the heat), and cover with a clean, dry kitchen towel.
 Leave the potatoes to steam for 15 to 20 minutes, until tender but firm.

-When the potatoes are cool enough to handle, cut them into 1 or 2-inches chunks and place them in a large bowl and pour the marinade over them.
+When the potatoes are cool enough to handle (but still pretty warm), cut them into 1 or 2-inches chunks and place them in a large bowl and pour the marinade over them.
 Mix well, and then cover the bowl with plastic wrap and let the potatoes sit at room temperature for an hour or two to soak up the marinade.